 Raining season advice: islands such as Koh Lanta are extremely beautiful when there is no cloud in the sky and the sun is shining.
 Many people will say that when they were visiting Thailand during the raining season, they only had a few rain showers a day and that is was not that bad.
 I personally disagree, especially when you are on the islands.
 During raining season there will be a lot of rain, hence the name “raining” season.
 If you do have the option to make a trip to Thailand between December and May, do so.
 Your vacation will be even more memorable.

 Ayutthaya is a city north of Bangkok and it used to be the capital of the Ayutthaya Kingdom.
 It was one of the richest cities in Asia back then, with temples covered in gold.
 But in 1785, the Burmese army conquered the capital.
 Nowadays, you can find the ruins and remains of the old capital in the Historical Park, located in the centre of Ayutthaya.
 For most tourists, visiting Ayutthaya is a day trip from Bangkok and will return back to Bangkok in the evening.
 Others will take the train from Bangkok to Ayutthaya in the morning, and take the night train to Chiang Mai later that day.
 If you do so, you can rent a locker at the train station to put your bags there.
 More details can be found in our Ayutthaya Day Trip article, where you can also find the history of the most impressive temples.
 Also, Ayutthaya is famous for its huge river prawns and their boat noodles and trying these foods during your is something I would definitely recommend.
-For more information, check out our article about What food to eat in Ayutthaya or pick a restaurant in our article about the best restaurants in Ayutthaya.
+For more information, check out our article about what food to eat in Ayutthaya or pick a restaurant in our article about the best restaurants in Ayutthaya.